CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 This skewness is at the extreme: Look how the `max` value is far far away!
 Could there be someone posting more than 2000 times?
 Not likely.

-The output also tells us that **%50** of the people used it only **twice** but, the average is almost **13**.
+The output also tells us that **50%** of the people used it only **twice** but, the average is almost **13**.
 It is because of those users with extreme usage numbers.
 Could it be possible that they are not human beings but just bots?
-It could be a great topic to investigate.
-However, we will continue by joining these datasets now.
+It could be a great investigation topic.
+However, you will continue by joining these datasets for now.

 ## Joining the Datasets